viewar/viewar-cli/README.md

 ### Added

-- Filename changed from viewar-config to viewar-config.json with backwards compatibility and ability to ignore comments in json
+- Filename changed from .viewar-config to viewar-config.json with backwards compatibility

 ## [0.13.3]